-We take the privacy of your personal information seriously and take reasonable care to comply with the requirements of the UK Data Protection Act 1998 (‘the Act’) relating to the personal information you supply to be a member of Kehillat Kernow (KK), and on the website.
+We take the privacy of your personal information seriously and take reasonable care to comply with the requirements of the General Data Protection Regulation 2018 (GDPR) relating to the personal information you supply to be a member of Kehillat Kernow (KK), and on the website.

-For the purpose of the Act, the data controller is Kehillat Kernow, represented by the Data Protection Officer, who may be contacted at DataProtectionOfficer@kehillatkernow.com.
+For the purpose of GDPR, the data controller is Kehillat Kernow, represented by the .

 Data refers to information held both electronically and on paper.

 The information we gather may include your name, address, email address, and any other personal information you submit to KK.

 This includes information about children under the age of 16 which we need to hold to deliver the objects of KK, e.g. the advancement of Judaism through educational activities.

 - our associate, The Movement For Reform Judaism (whose object is communicating Reform Jewish values and traditions) for statistical purposes, for emailing their newsletters and information on their events and activities.

 - The Board of Deputies of British Jews (who are the first port of call for government, the press and others seeking to understand the Jewish Community) in connection with appointing a delegate to their organisation.